WEMC program schedule

 For communications majors and minors and other interested students, the radio station was a learning opportunity like no other.
 Students, faculty and staff manned the airwaves for decades.
 WEMC’s mission was always to provide music, news, and information to the local community that celebrates our many cultural backgrounds while providing knowledge and perspectives that look beyond the surface of today’s issues.

 In 2007 WMRA-FM, James Madison University’s public radio station assumed management of WEMC-FM, which continues to be the public radio voice of EMU.
-Both stations broadcast from WMRA’s studios on the corner of Reservoir Street and Cantrell Avenue in Harrisonburg, Virginia.
+Both stations broadcast from WMRA’s studios on the corner of Reservoir Street and Martin Luther King Jr. Way (formerly Cantrell Avenue) in Harrisonburg, Virginia.

 Each station provides strong, distinctive programming to the greater Shenandoah Valley, such as the weekly airing of the Park View Mennonite Church service on WEMC.